RikudouSage/FirefoxTravoltaMemePatch/README.md

 # Firefox Travolta meme patch

-Who wouldn't want confused Travolta gif in their browser when the page cannot be found?
+Who wouldn't want confused Travolta gif in their browser when they visit a page that does not exist?
 That's right **everyone** wants that.

 Just look at it, it's beautiful: